Certified Practising Horticulturist (CPH) Programme

 - A relevant degree in horticulture or related discipline (e.g botany) or Diploma in Horticulture in Landscape Management or Diploma in Ornamental Horticulture with at least 5 years of direct work experience in horticulture /landscape industry.
 OR

 - Attained a WSQ Diploma or Advanced Certificate in Parks Reserves and Gardens or Trade Certificate in Landscaping Practices with at least five years of relevant working experience in horticulture/ landscape industry.
 Applicants must show evidence of horticulture work experience honed from projects.
 OR

 - Those with no related qualification but with many years of horticulture experience must submit a referee report* to attest to the applicant's horticulture experience in the landscape industry

 *Applicants are to provide a referee report to attest to the applicant's working experience.
 Referees are expected to be industry practitioners with at least 10 years of relevant working experience and must show proof that they have worked with or supervised the applicants.

 Classroom based lecture, group discussion, hands–on activities, and field trips.

 ABOUT THE TRAINER

-Trainers are locally-based industry horticulture practitioners who are either Certified Practising Horticulturist or are experts in their area of teachings.
+Trainers are locally-based industry horticulture practitioners who are either Certified Practising Horticulturists or experts in their area of teaching.